astridx/meinblog/content/posts/joomla/19joomla-mehrsprachigkeit.en.md

   - Joomla
 ---

 With Joomla it is possible to set up a multilingual website without installing third party extensions.
-In this tutorial, I'll show you how to program your component to support language linking.
+In this tutorial, I'll show you how to program your component to support language linking.<!-- \index{multilingual associations} -->

 > Differentiation multilingualism and language links: Multilingual content, menu items and language switches are set up with a standard Joomla installation without any additional extensions.
 Until version 3.7, Joomla required switching between views to translate content.
 Since 3.7 there is an improvement in usability, the so-called Multilingual Associations.
 With this extension, multilingual content can be created and linked in a user-friendly way.
 Thereby one remains in one view.
 The language links show incidentally which multilingual content is missing.